crossbario/autobahn-js/doc/programming.md

 Including Autobahn
 ==================

 We need to include the **Autobahn|JS** library in our JavaScript.
-There are instructions &lt;gettingstarted&gt; for how to do this in the browser and in Node.js.
+There are instructions in [Getting Started](/gettingstarted.md); for how to do this in the browser and in Node.js.
 This also links to available WAMP routers.
 In this documentation use of [Crossbar.io](http://crossbar.io) is assumed, but examples should work with other routers as well.

 Establishing a WAMP connection
 ==============================